 - 9/11 Memorial, Ground Zero and optional museum entry – the most budget friendly option, although it does not include the museum.

 If you really want a hassle free day, where your only worry is to get to the meeting point, you can opt for one of these two excellent tours below.
-They include guided visit to the Statue of Liberty, Ellis Island, 9/11 Memorial, One World Observatory and the Oculus:
+They include guided visit to the Statue of Liberty, Ellis Island, 9/11 Memorial and Museum, One World Observatory and the Oculus:

 - Statue of Liberty Tour, Ellis Island, & 9/11 Memorial Tour with 9/11 Museum Tickets